sgajbi/portfolio-analytics-system/README.md

     cp .env.example .env
     ```
 4.  **Create & Activate Virtual Environment**:
-    [cite\_start]This command explicitly creates the virtual environment using Python 3.11. [cite: 124] [cite\_start]On Windows with Git Bash, the `py` launcher is the most reliable way to select a specific version. [cite: 124]
+    This command explicitly creates the virtual environment using Python 3.11.
+On Windows with Git Bash, the `py` launcher is the most reliable way to select a specific version.
     ```bash
     py -3.11 -m venv .venv
     source .venv/Scripts/activate
     ```
-5.  [cite\_start]**Install All Dependencies**: This command installs test requirements and then installs all local libraries and services in "editable" mode so that changes are reflected immediately. [cite: 125]
+5.  **Install All Dependencies**: This command installs test requirements and then installs all local libraries and services in "editable" mode so that changes are reflected immediately.
     ```bash
     pip install -r tests/requirements.txt
     pip install -e src/libs/portfolio-common